 Responsibility Action Student Requests staff evaluations.
 Follows up on the return of evaluations.
 Keeps site coordinator informed of staff that do not complete evaluations.
 Signs evaluations.
-Site Coordinator Reviews all evaluations with student.
+Site Coordinator Completes an evaluation on student they work with.
+Reviews all evaluations with student.
 Evaluations in proper documents.
 Notifies student of unsatisfactory performance.
 If the score is "6" or below on a junior evaluation or "7" on a Senior evaluation the rotation will be rescheduled to prove a Better score during the second rotation.
 Recommends to program director a probationary status when student is not meeting expectations.
 Recommends dismissal from the program for unsatisfactory performance in the clinical area.
 Program Director Reviews all records and has final decision concerning the clinical evaluation policy and procedure.